OldGnuts/Terrain3D_Layer_Tool/README.md

     *   **Task B:** Composite Region Height (Depends on A).
     *   **Task C:** Generate Texture Mask (Depends on B). *The shader reads Task B's output to find the new slopes.*
     *   **Task D:** Composite Region Control Map (Depends on C).
-5.  **Execution:** The GPU executes A → B. Once B is done, C unlocks and executes, followed by D.
+5.  **Execution:** The GPU executes A → B. Once B is done, C unlocks and executes, followed by D. These are frame deferred.
+The scheduler and GPU manager will allow an entire frame for any stage to complete, but will process stages that do not depend on a previous stage.
+If a stage is completed early, but the next stage still needs to wait until next frame, it will wait even if it has enough data to partially process a stage.
 6.  **Result:** The mountain moves, and the rock texture dynamically repaints itself to stay on the steep sides of the moving mountain.